Let’s talk about a topic that is very common among gym goers (especially the bodybuilding crowd).

 The more muscle fibers that are activated and recruited = better results (and gainz) for you.

-- Flex the main targeted muscle(s) of the exercise during your rest periods to increase blood flow and keep the theme of maximum muscle fiber recruitment going.
+Flex the targeted muscle(s) of the exercise during rest periods to increase blood flow and keep maximum muscle fiber recruitment going.

 (FYI Terry Crews is all about that Mind Muscle Connection)

-- Check your ego at the door — meaning, lighten up the weight.
-Doing the whole stack on the lat pulldown means nothing if you are contorting your body in such a way it looks like a scene from the exorcist.
+Check your ego at the door — meaning, lighten up the weight.
+Doing the whole stack on the lat pulldown means nothing if it looks like a scene from the exorcist.

 Another way to increase Mind Muscle Connection is to “pre fatigue” the muscle you are really wanting to activate.
 What this means is that you would use an accessory movement prior to your main movement.